tum-pbs/pbdl-book/others-lagrangian.md

 for continuously changing quantities such as the temperature in a room.
-While the previous examples have focused on aspects beyond discretization (and used Cartesian grids as a placeholder), the following chapter will target scenarios where learning with dynamically changing and adaptive discretization has a benefit.
+While the previous examples have focused on aspects beyond discretization (and used Cartesian grids as a placeholder), the following chapter will target scenarios where learning Neural operators with dynamically changing and adaptive discretizations have a benefit.

 ## Types of computational meshes

-Generally speaking, we can distinguish three types of computational meshes (or "grids") with which discretizations are typically performed:
+As outlined in {doc}`supervised-arch`, we can distinguish three types of computational meshes (or "grids") with which discretizations are typically performed:

 - **structured** meshes: Structured meshes have a regular